Third-person shooter

 Third-person shooter (TPS) is a subgenre of 3D shooter games in which the gameplay consists primarily of shooting.
 It is closely related to first-person shooters, but with the player character visible on-screen during play.
 While 2D shoot 'em up games also employ a third-person perspective, the TPS genre is distinguished by having the game presented with the player's avatar as a primary focus of the camera's view.

 Definition

 A third-person shooter is a game structured around shooting, and in which the player can see the avatar on-screen in a third-person view.
-Third-person shooters are distinguished from other shooter games that may present the game from a third-person view such as shoot 'me ups, as the game is presented with the player's avatar as a primary focus of the camera's view.
+Third-person shooters are distinguished from other shooter games that may present the game from a third-person view such as shoot 'em ups, as the game is presented with the player's avatar as a primary focus of the camera's view.
 Third-person shooters are analogous to first-person shooters in terms of immersion, but simply displace the camera from being at the eyes of the character to a point slightly above and behind them in most cases.